nekos-best/nekos-best.js/README.md

 const discordClient = new Discord.Client();
 const nekoClient = new NekoBestClient();

-const TOKEN = ""; //Your bot token, don't share it with anyone! const PREFIX = "!"; //Your bot's prefix
+const TOKEN = "abc123"; //Your bot's token, don't share it with anyone! const PREFIX = "!"; //Your bot's prefix

 discordClient.once("ready", () => {